-To be considered for a scholarship, you must complete all of BCTC’s Admission requirements and submit a completed scholarship application to the Financial Aid department.
+To be considered for a scholarship, you must complete all of BCTC’s Admission requirements and submit the online scholarship application plus all required documentation.
 For most scholarships a student must demonstrate financial need.
-Financial need is determined by completing a Free Application for Federal Student Aid (FAFSA) available online at www.fafsa.gov .
+Financial need is determined by completing a Free Application for Federal Student Aid (FAFSA) available online at www.fafsa.gov.
 The U.S. Department of Education determines actual financial need.

 Back to top